tagazok/my-workshops/static-web-apps/tutorial.md

     branches:
       - main
 ```
-Here, you see that the GitHub Action is going to be triggered every time there is a push on the `main branch` or everytime a pull request is `opened`, `synchronize`, `reopened` or `closed`.
+Here, you can see that the GitHub Action is going to be triggered every time there is a `push` on the `main branch` or every time a pull request is `opened`, `synchronize`, `reopened` or `closed`.
 As we want our website to be redeployed automaticaly every time we push on our main branch, this is perfect!

 Take a few minutes to read the YAML file and understand what exactly happens when the GitHub action is triggered.
 You can see that most of the information you entered when you created your Static Web App on Azure is here.

 <div class="box tip">
-The YAML file is in your GitHub repo so you can edit it!
+The YAML file is in your GitHub repository so you can edit it!
 Your frontend site folder name changed?
 No problem, just edit the file and push it on GitHub.
 </div>

-So, go back to your GitHub repo and click on the `Actions` tab.
+So, go back to your GitHub reposiroty and click on the `Actions` tab.
 Here, you will see the list of all the GitHub actions that have been triggered so far.
-Click on the last one to see your application being deployed
+Click on the last one to see your application being deployed.

 ![Check your GitHub Actions](media/github-actions.png)
 ### On Azure